Quick answer

 The Processing Timeline — Work Backwards From Your Visa Expiry

 Total elapsed time from decision to Karta Pobytu in hand: 5–9 months minimum.
-Apply at minimum 6 months before your visa expires.
+Apply at minimum a specific period before your visa expires.
 Apply earlier if you can.
 The consequences of miscalculating are not administrative inconveniences — they are legal violations that affect every future permit application you will ever make in Poland.

-Case Study — Submitted Too Late by 18 Days An American marketing manager arrived in Kraków in January 2025 on a national visa valid for 12 months.
+Case Study — Submitted Too Late by 18 Days An American marketing manager arrived in Kraków in January 2025 on a national visa valid for a processing period.
 Her employer began the single permit process in October 2025 — 3 months before expiry.
-Processing was running at 18–20 weeks.
+Processing was running at 18–a processing period.
 She submitted on 15 October.
 Her visa expired on 8 January 2026.
 The interim stamp in her passport authorised continued residence and employment during processing — but only because she submitted before expiry.
 Three colleagues in the same employer submitted in late November.
 Their visas expired in January before their applications were complete.
 All three were unlawfully resident from January until their permits were issued.
 Two received 3-year entry bans on their next permit renewal.
-One resolved the position with legal fees of PLN 8,400.
-Submit 6 months before expiry.
+One resolved the position with legal fees of Missing the permit submission deadline before visa expiry generates a significant financial consequence in addition to the immigration risk.
+Submit a specific period before expiry.
 Not 3.

 The wrong permit type or a missed deadline creates an immigration record that affects every future Polish application.